nloadholtes/synappio-client/Cookbooks/Manage-users.md

 ### Adding members to a list:

-The DataValidation Batch API provides two methods for subscribing new members to an existing list.
+The DataValidation Batch API provides multiple methods for subscribing new members to an existing list.

 #### To add a single member: